Restorative Yoga & Yoga Nidra

 Restorative Yoga can calm down nervous systems, relax the body, and release tension from the mind, and it is possible to let go of the idea of stress Mona Anand

-We then move to Yoga Nidra and here you lie in savasana or on your back.
-You can have your knees draped over the bolster or folded blanket.
-You can have a pillow under your head and a smaller towel or blanket to support the back of your neck.
-We lie with the arms a little way from the body with the palms face up.
-This provides a gentle rotation to the shoulders and allows the shoulder blades to contact the mat or towel.
-The aim of this pose is to enable you to not want to move, to be happy to be perfectly still whilst you listen to the nidra.
+We then move to Yoga Nidra and here you lie on your back or whatever is most comfy for you.
+You can have your knees draped over a bolster, a pillow, a cushion or a folded blanket.
+The aim of this pose is to enable you to not want to move, to be happy to be perfectly still whilst you listen to my voice.

 Through the Restorative and Nidra practices please ensure that you are warm and cosy.
 Spend time draping the blanket or light duvet over yourself.
 It is good for the brain to focus on my voice or your music rather than experience cold as this will reduce the overall effect.